 Creating a local listing for your small business through Google Business Profile and other local search directories is a great way to reach more customers, create brand awareness, and improve your business’ visibility online.
 However, if your business doesn’t adhere to guidelines and qualifications with these directories, your local listing could be suspended.
 In our guide below, we’ll help you understand if your business listing is eligible to appear in local search results and how to fix it if it isn’t.

 - How to Reinstate a Suspended Local Listing

 Not only can eligible local business listings improve your search engine rank, but they can also provide your customers with valuable information, such as your address, store hours, website URL, and phone number.

-Because of this, Google My Business and other business listing sites have several guidelines you’ll need to adhere to in order for your listing to be eligible for local search.
+Because of this, Google Business Profile (a.k.a.
+Google My Business) and other business listing sites have several guidelines you’ll need to adhere to in order for your listing to be eligible for local search.
 This is to prevent people from fraudulently claiming business listings and ensure that local business directories have relevant and accurate information.
-Involuntarily breaking these guidelines could cause your Google My Business listing to be suspended.
+Involuntarily breaking these guidelines could cause your Google Business Profile listing to be suspended.

 Here are the main qualifications you’ll need to meet for your business to be eligible for local listings.

 As most online business directories require address verification when creating a local business listing, businesses need to have a brick-and-mortar location where they can direct customers.
 For businesses that are considered service area and hybrid businesses (i.e., those that operate out of homes or that may not have a physical location), online business listings can still be set up, with the option of hiding the physical address—just be sure to specify your service area so Google can correctly display your business information.

 Unfortunately, businesses that operate entirely online are not eligible to have a local business listing appear in Google’s local search results, as they do not serve a specific local area.
 However, instead of setting up a local business listing through Google Business Profile, virtual businesses can create a Google brand page.